MUSIC THERAPY

 Wartburg’s music therapy faculty and staff have a combined 30+ years of experience in the field and continue to be practitioners.
 They hold local, regional, and national elected positions within the American Music Therapy Association.

-Music therapy students start the curriculum in their first semester and clinical experience in the second semester.
+Music therapy students start the curriculum, along with clinical experience, in their first year.

-Bachman Fine Arts Center offers a music therapy facility that includes an observation laboratory.
+Bachman Fine Arts Center offers a music therapy facility that includes an observation laboratory with a large selection of instruments and clinical supplies for student use.

 FACILITIES